oblique-bit/oblique-galaxy/README.md

 # Contribution rules

+* Fork the project and then create a PR from the forked project.
 * Every component added needs at least one code owner.
 * Every component added needs to have a coverage for unit tests of 100%
 * (TBD) Every component needs to have a documentation (story book)